Add SSL via nginx

 -

-You can now test and apply the changes to the NGINX by running the following command:
+Test and apply the changes to Nginx by running the following command:

 nginx -t && service nginx restart